Daniel Derksen

 Associate Vice President for Health Equity, Outreach & Interprofessional Activities Office of the Senior Vice President for Health Sciences

-Senior Advisor and PI, Arizona Area Health Education Center Program
+Senior Advisor, Arizona Area Health Education Center Program

 Walter H. Pearce Endowed Chair & Director, Arizona Center for Rural Health